-Risk assessment Colour coding Decision / Action Very low White No further action No further action required at this time beyond the formal recording of the analysis and any subsequent recommendations for further or on-going review.
-Likely very low and/or insufficient information at this time Grey Minor changes to GDRI If new infectious agent maintain awareness and gather additional information before taking any other action.
+Risk assessment Colour coding Decision / Action Very low White No further action.
+No further action required at this time beyond the formal recording of the analysis and any subsequent recommendations for further or on-going review.
+Likely very low and/or insufficient information at this time Grey Minor changes to GDRI.
+If new infectious agent, maintain awareness and gather additional information before taking any other action.
 Low Green No specific additional action at this time.
 Maintain awareness.
-Potential risk Amber Potential risk present Although a potential risk, the reports are currently either ad-hoc cases OR increasing spread of known risk.
+Potential risk Amber Potential risk present.
+Although a potential risk, the reports are currently either ad-hoc cases OR increasing spread of known risk.
 Close watching brief for changes in incidence and spread of infectious agent.
 On-going review of the situation which may be dealt with in the first instance by Chair of JPAC and Chairs of relevant SACs, but which may subsequently require action from SACTTI.
-Potential risk Red Risk present Risk present and a full SACTTI risk assessment is required together with possible immediate action.
-SaBTO involvement may be required.
+Risk pretogether SaBTO in isk present. isk present and a full SACTTI risk assessment is required ogether with possible immediate action. aBTO involvement may be required. immediate action is required, this to be discussed initially etween Chair of JPAC and Chairs of relevant SACs.
+Blue For Organ Donation information.